hirodesu85/vscode-alife/README.md

 ## How to Use
 Once you install the extension, a new item labeled "BOID SIMULATION" will automatically appear in the sidebar.
 Adjust the window to your preferred size and enjoy!

+You can add up to 10 agents to the simulation.
+Simply click to add an agent.